Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Discussion

 \section{Discussion}

-In this work, we introduce EmbedOpt, an inference-time method steering biomolecular sequence-to-structure diffusion models by optimizating conditional embeddings.
-We show that EmbedOpt matches or outperforms DPS while offering greater robustness and efficiency across multiple structure-determination inverse problems.
+In this work, we introduce EmbedOpt, an inference-time method that steers biomolecular sequence-to-structure diffusion models by optimizing conditional embeddings.
+We show that EmbedOpt matches or outperforms DPS, with greater hyperparameter robustness and optimization stability across multiple structure-determination inverse problems.
+EmbedOpt provides a steering axis orthogonal to coordinate-based DPS, suggesting a natural future direction of integrating the two, e.g. by interleaving EmbedOpt's prior updates with DPS-style posterior sampling in an Empirical-Bayes-like fashion.

-Although we present EmbedOpt primarily for optimizing single conformations, it naturally extends to multi-conformation objectives for two distinct purposes.
-First, many biophysical measurements, including NMR and single-particle cryo-EM, may encode distributional constraints.
-By optimizing a shared embedding over batches of samples, EmbedOpt can infer conformational ensembles whose collective properties match experimental observations.
-Second, batch-based embedding optimization reduces variance from individual samples, producing a more robust consensus prior that favors high-reward regions.
-This naturally enables a two-stage strategy in which EmbedOpt first shifts the prior toward the likelihood, after which DPS or other guidance techniques are applied locally, avoiding brittle cold-start coordinate steering.

-The success of EmbedOpt relies on the assumption that the embedding space from the pretrained model induces a structural manifold that covers the target conformation.
-When sequence information is limited (e.g. shallow MSAs) or when the target structure involves physical interactions absent from the training data, EmbedOpt can overfit: the generated structures satisfy the experimental constraints but lack physical validity.
-Although we mitigate this issue with post-processing energy relaxation, future work could incorporate similar regularization directly during EmbedOpt inference.
-More broadly, this observation sheds light on the design of next-generation biomolecular generative models: rather than treating the conditioning module purely as a feature extractor, training objectives should explicitly regularize the embedding space (e.g. via variational bottlenecks) to ensure it forms a smooth, navigable manifold suitable for inference-time optimization.